joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 the ambulance (after all, I had just walked to get my X-ray!), but they told me that under no circumstances was I going to walk myself.
-I told them that under no circumstances was I going to lay down in the gurney because it would be incredibly painful, but fortunately they transformed it into an upright seated position and they wheeled me out into the ambulance that way.
+I told them that under no circumstances was I going to lay down in the gurney because it would be incredibly painful, but fortunately they could transform it into an upright seated position and they wheeled me out into the ambulance that way.

+{%
+  include image
+  name="xray.jpg"
+  caption="The first X-ray after my lung collapsed.
+I've kept the original on the left and for those not familiar with interpreting chest X-rays (as I once was) I've drawn a crude outline of my lungs on the copy on the right."
+%}

 The ambulance ride itself was fairly uneventful.
 I had never been in an ambulance before so I made some small talk with the paramedics in the back with